awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 You cannot use the same security groups between EC2\-Classic and a VPC\.
 However, if you want your instances in your VPC to have the same security group rules as your EC2\-Classic instances, you can use the Amazon EC2 console to copy your existing EC2\-Classic security group rules to a new VPC security group\.

 **Important**
-You can only copy security group rules to a new security group in the same AWS account in the same region\.
+You can only copy security group rules to a new security group in the same AWS account in the same Region\.
 If you've created a new AWS account, you cannot use this method to copy your existing security group rules to your new account\.
 You'll have to create a new security group, and add the rules yourself\.
 For more information about creating a new security group, see [Amazon EC2 Security Groups for Linux Instances](ec2-security-groups.md)\.

 **To copy your security group rules to a new security group**